 The month with the fewest muggy days in Richmond is February, with 0.0 days that are muggy or worse.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in Richmond experiences mild seasonal variation over the course of the year.

 The windier part of the year lasts for 6.4 months, from October 29 to May 11, with average wind speeds of more than 5.2 miles per hour.
-The windiest day of the year is February 26, with an average hourly wind speed of 6.4 miles per hour.
+The windiest month of the year in Richmond is March, with an average hourly wind speed of 6.3 miles per hour.

 The calmer time of year lasts for 5.6 months, from May 11 to October 29.
-The calmest day of the year is August 13, with an average hourly wind speed of 4.1 miles per hour.
+The calmest month of the year in Richmond is August, with an average hourly wind speed of 4.2 miles per hour.